 The Iluka 88 project is being touted as the next new Super High-rise development to hit the golden sands of the Surfers Paradise foreshore and along with it, many employment and real estate opportunities abound.
 Welcomed by the progressive Gold Coast City Council and Mayor Tom Tate, Surfers Paradise is now developing into a Mecca for those titillated by heights and for those that want to live on top of the world.
 Literally.

-But those who are sceptical of yet another uber-sized development in the midst may have grounds to be wary.
+But those who are skeptical of yet another uber-sized development in the midst may have grounds to be wary.
 As with any basic economic structure, an oversupply of apartments could stimulate a drop in property values.
-However, on the wave of the 2018 Commonwealth Games the only way appears to be up with the residential market on the Gold Coast.
+However, on the wave of the 2018 Commonwealth Games, the only way appears to be up with the residential market on the Gold Coast.
 So far.
 And the development applications keep on pouring in.

-So lets just call it swings and roundabouts shall we?
+So let’s just call it swings and roundabouts, shall we?